ft-aslan/downite/README.md

 This project is a self-hostable torrent and URL download client designed to run on the same server.
 It provides a robust solution for managing and downloading torrents and files directly from URLs, all from a unified interface.
 Future updates will include seamless integration with popular media management applications such as Sonarr and Radarr, allowing for automated media acquisition and organization.

+PROJECT IS UNDER HEAVY DEVALOPMENT.
+IT'S NOT READY FOR PRODUCTION !

 ## Features

 - **Torrent Client**: Efficiently download and manage torrents.